emackie9/home-deployments/seedbox/README.md

 # seedbox

 Deluge, Jackett and Flaresolverr routed through a ProtonVPN P2P client.
 Requires a paid ProtonVPN account and downloads folder mounted through NFS.
+Also includes TDPS Downloader which will pull TDPS episodes through the VPN.

 ## Docker Compose Environment Variables